-Early-onset Alzheimer’s disease is when Alzheimer’s affects a person younger than 65 years of age.
-People who have early-onset Alzheimer’s may develop symptoms as early as their 30s or 40s, but most are in their 50s or 60s.
+Early-onset Alzheimer’s disease is a medical condition.
+It is a disease of the brain and a form of dementia.
+This condition is sometimes called early-onset Alzheimer’s dementia or Alzheimer’s disease.
+Early-onset Alzheimer’s disease affects people younger than 65 years of age.
+People who have early-onset Alzheimer’s may develop symptoms as early as their 30s or 40s.
+But most are in their 50s or 60s.

 Early-onset Alzheimer’s is not very common.
-Less than 5% of people who have Alzheimer’s disease have early onset.
+Fewer than 5% of people who have Alzheimer’s disease have early onset.

-First, it’s important to know that you are not alone.
-Alzheimer’s disease affects each person differently, but there are things you can do to stay active and involved in your own health care, with family and friends, and at work.
+The condition affects each person differently.
+But there are things you can do to stay active and involved in your own health care, with family and friends, and at work: